thingsboard/thingsboard-client-sdk/README.md

 When using the `ThingsBoard` class instance, the class used to print internal warning messages is not hard coded, but instead the `ThingsBoard` class expects the template argument to a `Logger` implementation.
 See the [Enabling internal debug messages](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#enabling-internal-debug-messages) section if the logger should also receive debug messages.

-Thanks to it being a `template` parameters it allows an arbitrary implementation, meaning the underlying Logger client can be whatever the user decides, so it can for example be used to print the messages onto a serial card instead of the serial console.
+Thanks to it being a template parameter it allows an arbitrary implementation, meaning the underlying Logger client can be whatever the user decides, so it can for example be used to print the messages onto a serial card instead of the serial console.

 Currently, implemented in the library itself is the `DefaultLogger`, which is simply a wrapper around a `printf` call.
 If the functionality wants to be extended, a custom implementation needs to be created.